-Selichos is not recited before davening, but during davening, right after Nefilas Apayim.
+Selichos is not recited before davening, but during davening, before Shomer Yisroel at the end of the long Monday Tachnun.
 Certain selections are omitted, as those are said only when Selichos is recited prior to davening.
-[The newer edition of Tehilas Hashem printed by Kehos in Israel contains the Selichos for Tzom Gedalya exactly as it is recited during davening.]
+[The newer edition of Tehilas Hashem printed by Kehos in Israel contains the Selichos for Tzom Gedalya exactly as it is to be recited during davening.]